Rionos: Biography

 After that, she provided songs for Yufu Terashima produced by Keitaro Kamo.
 In 2016, Lantis's producer Junnosuke Sato listened to her songs for Yufu and contacted her.
 She offered a demo of the theme song of Children of the Whales anime.
 She made her major debut from Lantis in 2017 in the anime's ending theme "Hashitairo".
 In the Märchen Mädchen anime of the following year, she composed background music in addition to ending theme.

+In 2019, Rionos played the role of Reykjavík in the game, Machimusu Earth Defense Live.

 Personality

-Rionos likes the song with story like movie's background music.
-She is good at composing from lyrics and stories.

-She claimed that her nickname was to express a little Greek-ish and mysterious feeling.
+Okano claimed that her nickname was to express a little Greek-ish and mysterious feeling.

 She is a big fan of Akino Arai, whom she used first as a model.
 After the release of read me., she became friends with Akino Arai and the arranger Hisaaki Hogari.
 She also likes the composers Ryuichi Sakamoto, Joe Hisaishi, and Yoko Kanno.

 Singer Ryo Irei is a friend and has been given songs she composed several times.
 He participated on the chorus of a song "Sora wo Tobitai to", released with "Hashitairo".